Image

 Spinal Cord Injury and Traumatic Brain Injury

 With over a dozen primary research faculty, even more undergraduate, graduate, and post-doctoral trainees, and dozens of research and administrative staff, SCoBIRC is one of very few neurotrauma research centers in the world to excel at both SCI and TBI research.
 The robust neuroscience, physiology, and research communities on the University of Kentucky campus further enhance the research infrastructure for SCoBIRC faculty, trainees, and staff.
-The result is a cohesive and collaborative center both physically, existing as one unit on a single floor within the state-of-the-art Biomedical Biological Sciences Research Building, and intellectually with most SCoBIRC research projects being collaborative in nature.
+The result is a cohesive and collaborative center both physically, existing as one unit on a single floor within the state-of-the-art Biomedical Biological Sciences Research Building, and intellectually with most SCoBIRC research projects being collaborative.
 The National Institutes of Health have provided continuous T32 support for SCoBIRC graduate fellowships since 2006.
-This, along with recent programs to increase research activities for undergraduate researchers, for example, the SCoBIRC AARTS program ensures that SCoBIRC is training the next generation of researcher focused on identifying therapies for SCI and TBI.
-SCoBIRC alumni include educators, researchers, policy makers, industry leaders, and advocates across the world.
+This, along with recent programs to increase research activities for undergraduate researchers, for example, the SCoBIRC AARTS program ensures that SCoBIRC is training the next generation of researchers focused on identifying therapies for SCI and TBI.
+SCoBIRC alumni include educators, researchers, policymakers, industry leaders, and advocates worldwide.

 An Array of Opportunities